kvnmtz/looters-compass/README.md

 This mod adds a new item called the **Looter's Compass**.
 It points to the nearest **loot containers** from the Lootr mod, which has **not yet been opened** by the player.
-It has a maximum search radius of 64 blocks horizontally and 16 blocks vertically by default (configurable).
+It has a maximum search radius of 32 blocks horizontally and 16 blocks vertically by default (configurable).
 It works with any kind of Lootr's loot containers (chests, barrels, shulker boxes, chest minecarts ...).
+When right-clicking with the Looter's Compass in the player's hands, the currently targeted loot container will be **highlighted** (like the Glowing effect does it) for a few seconds.
 If no container is found, an idle animation will be shown.
 Searching for the loot containers happens on the client-side, which means that server performance will not be hurt in any way.